rhit-luox2/sinatra-lab-5/README.md

 Run the full test suite with `rake` or `rake test`.

 Run a single test with `rspec spec/path/to_spec.rb:6`, replacing `rspec/path/to_spec.rb` with the path to your actual test, and `6` with the actual line number of the test you are trying to run.

+If you want to run all the tests in a file, stopping at the first failure: `rspec --fail-fast spec/path/to_spec.rb`

 ### Running Locally